 You can use other credit card points to book flight deals like this, but Chase Ultimate Rewards points should be your go-to here.

 That’s because of the bonus you get when booking flights directly through Chase.
 Every point from the Chase Sapphire Preferred Card is worth 1.25 cents toward your flight.
-That means the 60,000-point welcome bonus after spending $4,000 within three months is worth at least $750 toward airfare.
-Easily enough to book a round trip flight to Thailand.
+That means 50,000-points are worth at least $625 toward airfare.

 Click Here to get more information about the Chase Sapphire Preferred Card.

 And with the Chase Sapphire Reserve, every point is worth more at 1.5 cents apiece.
-But that card only offers a 50,000-point sign-up bonus after spending $4,000 after three months.
-Still, that’s $750 toward your flight to Thailand.
+So 50,000 would be worth $750 toward your flight to Thailand.

 Fly Japan Airlines Using AA Miles